-I always start working on seasonal recipes a week too late.
+I always start working on seasonal recipes a little too late.
 My ANZAC style cookies?
 A day or two before ANZAC day.
 My sourdough hot cross buns?
 A week AFTER Easter.
 This year I’m working around my chaotic self by getting it done a month in advance.
 And by it, I mean these vegan gluten-free hot cross buns.

 Hot cross buns that are soft and yet perky have plagued me for years.
 After perfecting my cinnamon scroll recipe, though, I have been adapting that dough for a multitude of purposes.
 The vegan cinnamon scrolls and vegan babka in my e-book for Intolerance Friendly Kitchen riff on that dough.
 And if it’s good enough for those recipes, it’s good enough for these HCBS.

 An interesting note: the fuller, fluffier hot cross bun photos were made with 2 cups (500ml) milk.
 The smaller, more compact ones were made with 1 3/4 cups milk.
 To an extent, high hydration means a fluffier, puffier HCB.
 It should be said, though: it was slightly colder the day I made the smaller buns, and yeast needs heat to rise).

 Vegan, gluten free hot cross buns without xanthan gum